Road accident fatalities - statistics by type of vehicle

 Regional data collected on voluntary basis has been used for Figure 1.

-In response to the growing concern shown by European citizens over road safety, the European Union made this issue a priority of its common transport policy set out in the 2001 White Paper on transport: European transport policy for 2010: time to decide and its mid-term review in 2006 (Keep Europe moving — Sustainable mobility for our continent).
+In response to the growing concern among European citizens over road safety, the European Union made this issue a priority of its common transport policy set out in the 2001 White Paper on transport: European transport policy for 2010: time to decide and its mid-term review in 2006 (Keep Europe moving — Sustainable mobility for our continent).
 In the White Paper, the European Commission set the target of halving the number of road fatalities between 2000 and 2010.
 A variety of measures helped to cut the total road number of deaths by 44 % between 2000 and 2010.
 The target of halving the 2000 number was reached in 2012.

 Following on from that, the 2011 White Paper Roadmap to a Single European Transport Area — Towards a competitive and resource efficient transport system set out 40 practical measures for the next decade.
 On road traffic, the Commission has adopted an ambitious road safety programme that aims to cut road deaths in Europe in half between 2010 and 2020.
 The programme sets out a mix of initiatives, at European and national level, focusing on improving vehicle safety, the safety of infrastructure and road users’ behaviour.